-In the end I did what I thought was best, I made sure he had all his baby vaccines at 3 months and we flew from London to Barcelona.
+In the end, I did what I thought was best, I made sure he had all his baby vaccines at three months, and we flew from London to Barcelona.

-It’s a two hour and a half flight, and he (baby son) was very good and even was a charmer with ladies looking at him and smiling!
+It’s a two hour and a half flight, and he (baby son) was terrific and even was a charmer with ladies looking at him and smiling!

-My mother wasn’t very happy about it but I realised back then that I’m a mom now.
+My mother wasn’t pleased about it, but I realised back then that I’m a mom now.

 The reason for my trip was that my grandpa’s health was declining and I wanted to make sure he would be able to meet his great-grandson as my grandma didn’t have that chance.

-The overall experience was positive and we had an amazing time and all my family was delighted to meet the new addition to the family.
+The overall experience was positive, and we had a fantastic time.
+All my family was delighted to meet the new addition to the family.

-It’s very important to know yourself and where you stand in your life, specially when you want to pursue your dreams or goals.
+It’s crucial to know yourself and where you stand in your life, especially when you want to pursue your dreams or goals.

 For better or for worse

-I used to grow up thinking that marriage and having children were the most important things in life.
+I used to grow up thinking that as a woman, marriage and having children were essential in life.

-I used to believe exchanging loyalty and love vows with your beloved other half was one of the most special moments in life.
+I used to believe exchanging loyalty, and love vows with your beloved other half were one of the most special moments in life.

 But you cannot be as loyal or loving with yourself who you have known for all your life?

-I really wanted to provide the best for my children so when I became a mom, BEING and CARING myself is paramount.
+I wanted to provide the best for my children, so when I became a mom, BEING and CARING myself is paramount.

-So my dear friend, it’s never late to get back to your own promises and restore your integrity.
+So, my dear friend, it’s never late to get back to your promises and restore your integrity.